EngineersNeedArt/Anna-Analog-Computer/README.md

 #### Overload

 Analog computers programs have to be careful to avoid a condition referred to as **overloading**.
 The addition operation makes a good case for the problem.
-Given the voltage limitation of ***Anna*** (1V, *machine -1* or **-UNIT** in ***Anna** parlance to 4V, *machine +1* or **+UNIT**) what do we expect if we try to add 4V and 4V (or "max plus max" if you will)?
-To get technical, the underlying op-amps that comprise the analog circuitry cannot exceed their own power rails—which we have mentioned are **5V USB** and **GND**.
+Given the voltage limitation of ***Anna*** (1V to 4V, i.e. *machine -1* to *machine +1*) what do we expect if we try to add 4V and 4V (*machine +1* plus *machine +1*)?
+To dive into the technical, the underlying op-amps that comprise the analog circuitry physically cannot exceed their own power rails—which we have mentioned are **5V USB** and **GND**.
+So a sum of 8V is already out of the question.

-Instead, this condition is flagged as an error, called **overload**.
+Instead, this condition is considered an error, called **overload**.
 The "programmer" must re-evaluate the program they have patched together—re-implement it to avoid overload.
 This might involve artificially scaling down part of an equation and then later "de-scaling" to counter.

 There is no on-board overload warning on the **ADD** module.
 Wiring the ouput of any add operator to one of the voltage source inputs of **MAIN** though will catch any overloads (**MAIN** detects over/undervolts at all its inputs).